 People don't often associate chronic illness with grief but the realization that life will never be what it was, and the future is not what you thought it would be, is a major loss.
 Any dreams you may have had and any plans you might have made have fallen on the wayside.
 No one has died, yet that's grief, right there!
-Grieving is a normal part of living with a long-term illness and is not something that goes away a few weeks after diagnosis (and a diagnosis can sometimes be a relief for some) but can be a resurfacing cloud that surrounds you as life takes you in a direction you never wanted to go.
+Grief is a normal part of living with a long-term illness and is not something that goes away a few weeks after diagnosis (and a diagnosis can sometimes be a relief for some) but can be a resurfacing cloud that surrounds you as life takes you in a direction you never wanted to go.
 Grief is something you may have to revisit many times as the years go by, perhaps when faced with new health challenges and symptoms.

 Meeting people's spiritual needs is not just important during a palliative phase of an illness.
 Anyone experiencing life challenges may have spiritual needs.
 Spiritual distress is the most neglected form of distress within both health care and psychology yet it is just as common as any other form of adjustment.
 It can take many different forms from lacking in meaning and purpose to a more religious expression where a higher power is seen as punishing and judgmental.
-Other factors such as self-compassion and forgiveness has also been labelled as spiritual (but you can label them as psychological if you're not spiritually inclined!).
+Indeed, Viktor Frankl (neurologist, psychiatrist and holocaust survivor) once credited Nietzsche's words; "He who has a why to live for can bare almost any how."

-It takes good self-management skills and a supportive environment to live well with a long-term illness.
 I've only given you a snapshot of issues you may recognize here but, hopefully, it it has given you an insight into the types of issues a health psychologist can help you with.
-Finding acceptance in a new normal is a process but it's so worth the effort!
-And when we are able to accept or reduce feelings of distress whether it's anger, anxiety, depression or all three, when we can apply different and better serving coping strategies, when we can make pain seem more tolerable, when we can find meaning and purpose in our lives despite obstacles and broken dreams, our quality of life improves.
-Of course, having good medical care is also important; being on the right medication, having an understanding and kind physician, meeting the needs of our physical body with exercise, stretching, a good diet and getting the supportive environment that we deserve.
+Indeed, it takes good self-management skills and a supportive environment to live well with a long-term illness.
+Finding meaning and acceptance in a new normal is a process but it's so worth the effort!
+And when we can apply different and better serving coping strategies; when we are able to accept and tolerate feelings of distress whether it's anger, anxiety, depression or all three; when we can make pain seem more tolerable; when we can find meaning and purpose in our lives despite obstacles and broken dreams, our quality of life improves.
+Of course, having good medical care is also important; being on the right medication, having an understanding and kind physician, meeting the needs of our physical body with exercise (if possible), stretching, a good diet and getting the supportive environment that we deserve.
 It's a game of multitask!